adr/vscode-adr-manager/docs/evaluation/material-before-study/study-procedure.md

 * Video conferencing tool [WebEx](https://www.webex.com)
 * VS Code IDE installed
 * VS Code extension for the ADR Manager installed
-* Knowledge about the use of the ADR Manager extension (e.g. via the provided [repository](https://github.com/stevenchencb/vscode-adr-manager-introduction))
+* Knowledge about the use of the ADR Manager extension (e.g. using the provided [repository](https://github.com/stevenchencb/vscode-adr-manager-introduction))

 ## Material Provided by the Organizers